Estradiol enanthate: Pharmacology

-Estradiol, the active form of estradiol enantate.
+Estradiol, the active form of estradiol enanthate.

 Pharmacodynamics

-Estradiol enantate is an estradiol ester, or a prodrug of estradiol.
+Estradiol enanthate is an estradiol ester, or a prodrug of estradiol.
 As such, it is an estrogen, or an agonist of the estrogen receptors.
-Estradiol enantate is of about 41% higher molecular weight than estradiol due to the presence of its C17β enantate ester.
-Because estradiol enantate is a prodrug of estradiol, it is considered to be a natural and bioidentical form of estrogen.
+Estradiol enanthate is of about 41% higher molecular weight than estradiol due to the presence of its C17β enanthate ester.
+Because estradiol enanthate is a prodrug of estradiol, it is considered to be a natural and bioidentical form of estrogen.

-The combination of 10 mg estradiol enantate and 150 mg DHPA as a once-monthly combined injectable contraceptive (which achieves levels of estradiol of around 350 pg/mL) has been found to have little to no effect on many markers of estrogen-modulated liver protein synthesis, including circulating levels of HDL and LDL cholesterol, copper, ceruloplasmin, total and free cortisol, corticosteroid-binding globulin, and sex hormone-binding globulin.
+The combination of 10 mg estradiol enanthate and 150 mg DHPA as a once-monthly combined injectable contraceptive (which achieves levels of estradiol of around 350 pg/mL) has been found to have little to no effect on many markers of estrogen-modulated liver protein synthesis, including circulating levels of HDL and LDL cholesterol, copper, ceruloplasmin, total and free cortisol, corticosteroid-binding globulin, and sex hormone-binding globulin.
 However, it was found to significantly increase levels of triglycerides and to significantly decrease levels of total and free testosterone.
-In contrast to the estradiol enantate-containing combined injectable contraceptive, low-dose ethinylestradiol-containing birth control pills produce highly significant changes in all of the preceding parameters.
+In contrast to the estradiol enanthate-containing combined injectable contraceptive, low-dose ethinylestradiol-containing birth control pills produce highly significant changes in all of the preceding parameters.

-Studies in women and female capuchin monkeys have found that injections of estradiol enantate and DHPA significantly alter levels of coagulation factors.
+Studies in women and female capuchin monkeys have found that injections of estradiol enanthate and DHPA significantly alter levels of coagulation factors.

-The clinical estrogenic effects of estradiol enantate and ethinylestradiol have been compared in other studies as well.
+The clinical estrogenic effects of estradiol enanthate and ethinylestradiol have been compared in other studies as well.